cph-cachet/flutter-plugins/packages/mobility_features/README.md

 by the location plugin to a `LocationSample`.

 Next, you need to subscribe to the MobilityFactory instance's `contextStream` to be be notified each time a new set of features has been computed.
-This computation is triggered by the user moving around and changing their geo-position.

 Below is shown an example using the `mubs_background_location` plugin, where a `LocationDto` stream is converted into a `LocationSample` stream by using a map-function.